 \section{Introduction}

-In hydrodynamic theory, the lubrication assumptions of a long, thin domain and a small scaled Reynolds number are used to justify neglecting the inertial velocity and cross-film pressure gradient terms in the classical Navier-Stokes equations.
-The resulting Reynolds equation is a linear elliptic partial differential equation for the fluid pressure, and is a dramatic simplification from the governing equations.
-Given the similarities to the Stokes approximation, in which the inertial non-linearities also vanish in the zero Reynolds number limit, it is interesting to contrast the behaviors of lubrication and Stokes flows.
+As two distinct fluid models in which inertia is considered negligible, it is interesting to contrast the behaviors of lubrication theory and Stokes flows.
 In particular, comparing these two models provides insights into the connections between different limiting regimes of the Navier-Stokes equations.

-Previous research comparing the flows modeled by the Reynolds equation and the Stokes equations has been directed towards geometries which satisfy the thin film condition of lubrication theory while featuring surface texturing of a smaller scale.
-Several general conclusions can be drawn from the literature: \cite{arghir_theoretical_2003}, \cite{feldman_validity_2006}, \cite{dobrica_about_2009}, \cite{shen_recirculation_2018}, \cite{shyu_numerical_2018}.
-In particular, discrepancies between the solutions of the Reynolds and Stokes equations grow with increasing magnitude and frequency of gradients in the surface.
-The overall pressure drop from the Reynolds equation may be underestimated due to pressure losses at points of sudden expansion that are not accurately modeled.
-As a result, notable flow features including regions of corner flow recirculation may not be captured under the lubrication assumptions.

-For a steady, two-dimensional flow, corner recirculation at low Reynolds numbers is revealed in analysis of the Stokes equations $\nabla^4\psi=0$, where $\psi$ is the stream function.
-In terms of polar coordinates $(r,\theta)$, solutions of the form $\psi(r,\theta) = r^\lambda f_\lambda(\theta)$ to flow between rigid boundaries intersecting at an angle $\theta \in [-\alpha,\alpha]$ have complex exponent $\lambda$ whenever $2\alpha \le 146^\circ$ \cite{dean_steady_1949}.
-Such solutions reveal a sequence of eddies, known as Moffatt eddies, receding into the corner \cite{moffatt_viscous_1964}.
-The Reynolds equation is able to capture some degree of flow recirculation \cite{brown_applicability_1995}; however, corner eddies are not observed.
+Previous research has demonstrated the sensitivity of lubrication theory to large gradients in the height of the fluid film \cite{brown_applicability_1995,biswas_backward-facing_2004,dobrica_about_2009,shyu_numerical_2018,julian_influence_2023}.
+When the lubrication assumptions of a thin film and a small scaled Reynolds number break down, the pressure drop modeled by the Reynolds equation is typically underestimated \cite{dobrica_reynolds_2005,dobrica_about_2009}.
+Moreover, lubrication theory is generally unable to capture flow separation and features including the so-called Moffatt eddies that appear in corner flows \cite{armaly_experimental_1983,biswas_backward-facing_2004,shyu_numerical_2018}.
+Here we compare the solutions of lubrication theory and Stokes flow for various geometries featuring large and/or discontinuous surface gradients, i.e. corner geometries, and further assess the extent to which lubrication theory is applicable in these examples.